ellerbrock/talis.github.io/topics/code-standards.md

 ### Performance
 We need to be mindful of how our applications perform on many levels.
 We should look for changes that adversely affect response times, as well as any other negative effects the new code might have.
-Among other things, look for:
+Amongst other things, look for:

 * Inefficient database queries
 * Missing indexes on databases